slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9824-2/packetizer_raw_output.md

 Revise Section 2 to clearly separate historical behavior (pre-NXNAME) from the updated normative requirements that include NXNAME.

+**Severity:** Low
+  *Basis:* This ambiguity is primarily editorial and may mislead a reader who skims the section, though full normative details are provided later.

+**Confidence:** High

 ---

 ## Report 4: 9824-2-4